cdelker/ziafont/docs/strings.rst

     font.str2svg('Example').svgxml()

-The default font size can be set for all future str2svg calls using :py:meth:`ziafont.glyph.set_fontsize`.
+The default font size can be set for all future str2svg calls using :py:meth:`ziafont.set_fontsize`.

 |